 How Can Higher Ed Leaders Help Reduce Staff Stress?

-There are some things the poll participants were doing on their own to help their stress and sense of isolation.
-Supporting and promoting these activities can go a long way with your staff.
+There are some stress reduction methods the poll participants were using on their own to help their stress and sense of isolation.
+Supporting and promoting these stress reduction activities can go a long way with your staff.

 These personal strategies include: